eonist/HCCQR-lib/README.md

 High capacity quick response code

 ### Todo:
-1. Add 4 CGLayer Squares to a view, R,G,B,W (black background) 👈
+1. Add 4 CGLayer Squares to a view, R,G,B,W (black background)
-2. Find color channel splitting code on the internet
+2. Find color channel splitting code on the internet ✅ https://github.com/skyfe79/SwiftImageProcessing
 3. Try to extract R,G,B
-4. Find invert color code on the internet
+4. Find invert color code on the internet ✅ https://medium.com/@xyclos/how-to-invert-image-colors-in-swift-a301275efdd7
-5. Find blend image (where white is transperant) code on the internet
+5. Find blend image (where white is transparent) code on the internet ✅ https://github.com/skyfe79/SwiftImageProcessing
-6. Find UIImage method that can get image from view-content on the internet
+6. Find UIImage method that can get image from view-content on the internet ✅ https://github.com/eonist/swift-utils/blob/master/Sources/Utils/misc/view/uiview/UIView+Extension.swift
 7. Try darker and lighter R,G,B,W colors.
 And see if they are still splittable
 8. write a QR-Parser that scans a QR grid, and record each block in a 2d-Grid based on Black/white
+9. Find code that can get color at pixel for UIImage ✅ https://github.com/eonist/swift-utils/blob/master/Sources/Utils/misc/image/uiimage/UIImage+Extension.swift
-9. get 2d array for 2 strings
+10. get 2d array for 2 strings
-10. write a QR-Writer that based on the combined block in the two "2d-arrays" make up a block of R,G,B,W
+11. write a QR-Writer that based on the combined block in the two "2d-arrays" make up a block of R,G,B,W
-11. write the QR-Reader that splits an image into color channels, then recombines them to make up 2 unique QR-Frames
+12. write the QR-Reader that splits an image into color channels, then recombines them to make up 2 unique QR-Frames
-12. Test creating HCCQR, Test Reading HCCQR
+13. Test creating HCCQR, Test Reading HCCQR
-13. Test reading and writing in real world conditions.
+14. Test reading and writing in real world conditions.
 Mobile scan Mac-screen